 This is normally done through design and not through words.
 But a designer is only as good as what you tell them you want to convey.

 Taking the time to brainstorm what your camp is all about, what you strive to achieve, and what you value, beforehand is key to a great camp.
+Tell the parents exactly what they want to know.

 There are a ton of reasons wait listing is helpful for your enrollment numbers, which I will go into in more detail below.
-Wait listing plays into a larger strategy of making registration easy, getting the information you need on time, and locking in payments so you can get paid when you fill open spots to keep the cash flowing.
+Wait listing plays into a larger strategy of making registration easy, getting the information you need on time, and locking in payments so you can get paid when you fill open camp slots to keep the cash flowing.

-It is common that certain programs or dates you offer for camp fill up quickly.
+It is common that certain summer programs or dates you offer for camp fill up quickly.
 When a parent who really wants a specific session or time frame sees that the session is sold out or unavailable, they will do 1 of 2 things.
 They will either select another option that you have available.
 This happens about 27.5% of the time according to our data.
 Or, they will open a new tab and search for another local camp that has what they want, and check out that availability.
 This happens about 58.2% of the time.
 Assuming that other camp is available, they will happily leave you and signup with them!

 58% is a pretty big number!
 And you could probably cut that down substantially by keeping those parents invested in you.
 Their preferred program might be sold out, but by offering a wait list option can help you lock those parents in and prevent them from going somewhere else.
 Plus, it gives you another opportunity to close the deal when a spot opens up, or to give you time to create another session if demand is high.